ThePapaw/psmc/README.md

 • <B>PSMC's Scooby-Doo Skin</B> - ***NEW Design** (includes animations & GUI sounds). <BR>
 • <B>PSMC's Toy Story Skin</B> - ***NEW Design** (includes animations & GUI sounds). <BR>

-PSMC, the Add-ons & Skins hosted here are considered 3rd party, so please do not seek help from Kodi, the Kodi forums, etc..
+PSMC, the Addons and Skins hosted here are considered 3rd party, so please do not seek help from Kodi, the Kodi forums, etc..

 If you have issues, please post them here.
 All items are still being developed and should only be used for testing purposes.